Why Are Big Trees So Important?

 National Register of Big Trees

 The National Register of Big Trees is maintained by American Forests, a non-profit citizens' conservation organization founded in 1875.
 Since 1940, citizens have helped the organization identify the largest known species across the United States.
 The AF National Register lists 734 species of Big Trees and is available electronically.

-Search the List of Vermont Big Trees:
+Check out the List of Vermont Big Trees: